 print("Total distance: ", distance_total) print("Total Distance per bike: ", distance_by_bike) print("Total distance per day: ", distance_by_day) print("Average distance per hour: ", distance_by_hour) print("Average distance per weekday: ", distance_by_weekday)

 Here, we look at the traveled distance during the 40 day period at hand.
 All bikes taken together have been rode for more than 120.799km.
 Traveled by car, this would sum up to about 15 tons of CO² emitted.
 On average, each bike was used for a total of about 100km or 2,5km a day.
 In general, there are no big surprises here.
-The overall picture is equivalent to what we've seen before.
+The overall picture is analogous to what we've seen for the usage.

 What might be interesting, though, is calculating the distance per trip.
 So let's give it a shot: